 If you fall short in one or more of these categories, consider doing a little groundwork first here before using a weighted ball to increase your pitching velocity.

 Beyond this, there are still some further safety guidelines I like to recommend to a large audience.

-- Throw the ball against a net that is only 5-8yds in front of you, no long throws here
+- Throw the ball against a net that is only 5-8 yards in front of you, no long throws here

 - Do not play catch with weighted balls.
 I don’t think I need to say that, but, I think I do.
 Throw the ball at a net closely in front of you, walk forward, and grab it.
 Rinse and repeat